fiberplane/otel-worker/otel-worker-cli/README.md

 cargo run -- dev
 ```

-See `Commands` for more information.

 ## Commands

-The fpx binary is primarily used to start a local dev server, but it is also
-possible to run some other commands.
+This section highlights some of the commands that can be used.
+For a full list
+use the `--help` flag when invoking the `otel-worker-cli` binary.

-For ease of use, the `fpx` cargo alias has been added, meaning you can run
+For ease of use, the `cli` cargo alias has been added, meaning you can run
-`cargo fpx` in any directory in this repository and compile and then invoke
+`cargo cli` in any directory in this repository, which will then compile and
-`fpx`.
+invoke the `otel-worker-cli` binary.
+Any extra arguments are passed to the
+`otel-worker-cli` binary

-### `fpx dev`
+### `otel-worker-cli dev`

 Starts the local dev server.
+This is a local version of the `otel-worker`.

 Use `-e` or `--enable-tracing` to send otlp payloads to `--otlp-endpoint`.
 Note
 that this should not be used to send traces to itself, as that will create an
 infinite loop.

-### `fpx client`
+### `otel-worker-cli client`

-Invokes endpoints on a fpx server.
+Invokes endpoints on a `otel-worker` server.

 This command can also send traces to a otel endpoint.
 NOTE: there are some known
 issues where it doesn't seem to work properly.